 The Planning and Community Resources Team engages the public and convenes groups with diverse opinions to develop and implement strategies for neighborhoods, commercial areas, and underutilized land in the city.
 The team creates short and long term plans and policies that promote distinct character and a sense of place for the community.
 The team also conducts research and analysis of local, regional and national planning issues and advises other City departments and partner agencies on land use and zoning topics.

-Tax Abatement The City of South Bend offers a Tax Abatement Program designed to help new and expanding businesses improve…
+Tax Abatement EligibilityImportant NoteFor Further Information on Tax Abatements The City of South Bend offers a Tax Abatement Program designed…

-The Planning & Community Resources team also includes the Historic Preservation Commission.
+The Planning & Community Resources team includes the Historic Preservation Commission.

 West Side Main Streets